Skip to content

 • Research partners, such as universities and other researchers.

-• Other actors and stakeholders in the energy sector.
+• Other actors and stakeholders within the energy sector.

-• Authorities, agents and courts where we have a legal obligation to do so, where we have a legal claim, in the event of a dispute or when cooperating in the context of our activities.
+• Authorities, representatives, and courts in cases where we have a legal obligation to do so, where we have a legal claim, in the event of a dispute, or in the context of cooperation within our operations.

 Transfer of personal data to third countries

-Becquerel and our suppliers and partners generally only process your personal data within the EU/EEA.
-In some cases, we may transfer personal data to countries outside the EU and EEA (also called third countries) and to international organizations.
-This is mainly relevant for research collaborations and similar contacts with organizations outside the EU/EEA.
-We only make such transfers after a specific risk assessment and if other rules in the General Data Protection Regulation are followed and if any of the following conditions are met:
+As a general rule, Becquerel and our suppliers and partners only process your personal data within the EU/EEA.
+In certain cases, we may transfer personal data to countries outside the EU and EEA (also known as third countries) as well as to international organizations.
+This is primarily relevant for research collaborations and similar contacts with organizations outside the EU/EEA.
+We only make such transfers after a specific risk assessment, provided that other regulations in the General Data Protection Regulation (GDPR) are complied with, and if one of the following conditions is met:

-• The European Commission has decided that there is an adequate level of protection in the country concerned.
+• The EU Commission has decided that an adequate level of protection exists in the country concerned.

-• We have taken other appropriate safeguards, such as standard contractual clauses or binding corporate rules.
+• We have implemented other appropriate safeguards, such as standard contractual clauses or binding corporate rules.

-• There is a specific authorization by the Integrity Protection Authority.
+• There is a specific authorization from the Swedish Authority for Privacy Protection (IMY).

-• Where permitted in specific cases by applicable data protection legislation.
+• Where it is permitted in specific cases according to applicable data protection legislation.

-You have certain rights as a result of our processing of your personal data.
+You have certain rights concerning our processing of your personal data.
 Below you will find a more detailed description of your various rights.
-To exercise your rights, you are welcome to contact us using the contact details at the bottom of this policy.
+To exercise your rights, please contact us using the contact information at the bottom of this policy.

 You have the right to lodge a complaint with a competent supervisory authority.
 The competent supervisory authority in Sweden is The Swedish Authority for Privacy Protection.